 Employee contribution rates are set by the State Employees' Retirement Code and are largely determined by the employee’s class of service.

-For most employees who enter SERS membership on or after 1/1/19, the rate may change by 0.75% every three years and by no more than 3% overall.
-The first possible rate change is in July 2023, considering investment performance for calendar years 2013 through 2022.
+For most employees who entered SERS membership on or after 1/1/19 (A-5 and A-6 classes of service), the rate may change by 0.75% over a period and by no more than 3% overall. |

 The SERS Board certifies the employer contribution rates each year, typically in April, to become effective the following fiscal year beginning in July.